Veerakumar-Thangavel/AWS/README.md

-# 🔄 AWS Lambda - EC2 Start/Stop Automation with Slack Notification
+# 🔄 EC2 Instance Scheduler with Slack Notifications

-This AWS Lambda function automatically **starts or stops EC2 instances** across multiple regions based on time and sends a **detailed summary to Slack**.
+This AWS Lambda function **automates EC2 instance start/stop** operations across all AWS regions, sends a **detailed summary to Slack**, and is **scheduled via Amazon EventBridge** based on a specified timezone.

 It also functions as a lightweight **EC2 inventory tool**, listing instance states and types across all regions.

 ---
 <img width="710" height="661" alt="AWS-lambda png" src="https://github.com/user-attachments/assets/0b72fd6f-a354-45c4-ba51-7bef8417d918" />

-## 📌 Features
+## 📦 Features

-- 🕒 Automatically **starts EC2 instances at a scheduled hour**
-- 📴 Automatically **stops EC2 instances at another scheduled hour**
-- 🌍 Scans **18 AWS regions**
+- 🔍 Lists all EC2 instances in **all AWS regions**
-- 📋 Collects per-instance:
-  - AWS Region
-  - Instance ID
-  - Instance State
+- 🚀 Starts or 🔻 stops instances based on current state and action
+- 🕒 Uses **Asia/Kolkata** (IST) timezone for scheduling and reporting
+- 📣 Sends formatted Slack summary with:
-  - Instance Type
+  - Region, Instance ID, State, Type
-- 🔔 Sends **Slack notifications** with summaries and actions taken
-- ⏰ Can be scheduled using **Amazon EventBridge (cron)**
+  - ✅ Started Instances
+  - 🔻 Stopped Instances
+  - 📊 Total instance count
 ---

+## 🧠 How It Works

+- You set `ACTION=start` or `ACTION=stop` as an environment variable.
+- The function runs based on an **EventBridge cron schedule**.
+- EC2 instances are started or stopped based on their current state.
+- A **Slack message** is sent summarizing the operation.

 ## 🚀 Setup Instructions